edelvalle/djhtmx/README.md

 ## Exntended htmx attributes

-- **hx-disabled**: Do not longer update a component after the first render.
-- **hx-override**: The default behavor is that ff a swap happens while the user is focused on an input, that input does not get the `value` updated.
-Use this attribute to tag that input if you want the swap to also update the it's value, it will also lose the focus.
-- **hx-added**: Add JavaScript here if you want it to be executed when the element is added.
-- **hx-updated**: Add JavaScript here if you want it to be executed when the element is updated.
+- **hx-after-swap**: Add JavaScript here if you want it to be executed when the element is updated.